z-esmaily/Spawn_Gradient_Descent/README.md

 ```bash
 python FashionMnist_Compare_Best_Accuracy_Time.py --arch <model architecture> --depth <model depth> --epochs < number of epochs> --checkpoint <checkpoint path>
 ```
---arch: Specifies the model architecture to use (e.g., densenet or resnet).
+--arch: Specifies the model architecture to use (e.g., densenet or resnet).<br>
---depth: Defines the number of layers in the model (e.g., 19 for DenseNet or 20 for ResNet).
+--depth: Defines the number of layers in the model (e.g., 19 for DenseNet or 20 for ResNet).<br>
---epochs: The number of training epochs to run.
+--epochs: The number of training epochs to run.<br>
 --checkpoint: Path where model checkpoints will be saved.

 <p align="justify">